xinxingwu-uk/Experiments_C_S/README.md

-# The experiments and codes.
+# The experiments and codes for Course "Introduction to Computer Science".